carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 When creating and using a test set there are a few things to check:

-- It only contains images that the model has never seen before.
+- It only contains images the model has never seen before.
 - It is sufficiently large to provide a meaningful evaluation of model performance.
 It should include images from every target label and images of classes not in your target set.
 - It is processed in the same way as your training set.